shellraiser/Confluence-Sync/README.md

 ## Dependencies

 Do not run under root account.
+Script assumes you have already setup an ssh key to the staging from prod and have configured your server to not ask for mysql password

 ## Description